 In-work benefits: Purpose and standard features

-The common feature of IWB schemes is that the “participation tax” (i.e. the difference in tax liabilities due when employed versus when out of work) is negative at the bottom of the income distribution.
-In the presence of other benefits, like housing benefits or child and dependent care benefits, it is not rare that IWB schemes only reduce the positive “global participation tax,” where “global” means the inclusion of all benefits potentially lost when taking a job.
+The common feature of IWB schemes is that the “participation tax” (i.e. the difference in net tax liabilities due when employed versus when out of work) is negative at the bottom of the income distribution.
+So, if net taxes are negative for those out of work, say as a result of untaxed means-tested welfare benefits, an IWB scheme means that for a range of low income levels, net taxes are even more negative when working.
+Now, in practice, in the presence of local taxes and of other benefits, like housing benefits or child and dependent care benefits, it is not unusual that IWB schemes only reduce the positive “global participation tax,” where “global” means that all benefits potentially lost when taking a job are included.

 When would in-work benefits be the right approach?

 IWB, when in place, are a component of the tax and transfer system, which affects the distribution of income in society.
-A tax and transfer system that optimally redistributes income should include IWB under two major conditions .
+When only consumption and leisure time ultimately matter and rational decisions are taken, a tax and transfer system that optimally redistributes income should include IWB under two major conditions .
 First, the decision to participate or not in the labor market (the so-called “extensive margin”) is the main behavioral response to incentives among low-income groups (responses related to in-work effort and hours worked—the so-called “intensive margin”—are less important).
 Second, the government values an additional unit of income for the working poor more than an extra unit uniformly distributed across all income groups.
-The first condition is widely accepted, having been confirmed by many studies, though it has been challenged recently .
+The first condition is widely accepted, having been confirmed by many studies, though it has been challenged .
 The second condition is not uncontroversial.
 On the one hand, some might argue against any form of income redistribution.
-At the other extreme, one might argue that redistribution aims at improving the position of the least well-off people only.
-In the latter case, for the least well-off, being typically jobless people, a relatively generous out-of-work benefit would be taxed away at a high marginal tax rate.
-Put differently, a negative income tax would be optimal.
+At the other extreme, others might argue that redistribution aims at improving the position of the least well-off people only.
+In the latter case, since the least well-off are typically jobless people, a relatively generous out-of-work benefit would be taxed away at a high marginal tax rate.
+Put differently, a negative income tax (or, alternatively, a basic income) would be optimal.
 Under less extreme views, the second condition is easily met.
 Then IWB should be one of the public instruments used to redistribute income among citizens.

-In-work benefits reduce poverty and provide partial insurance against some shocks
+IWB reduce poverty and can provide partial insurance against some shocks

 When not accompanied by a reduction in out-of-work benefits, the introduction or the extension of an IWB can have non-negligible effects on standard indicators of poverty (such as total net income being below either a certain amount of money, or a proportion of the median income).
 It has a direct, mechanical effect on poverty if the behavior of economic agents remains unchanged and this effect can be amplified by taking into account labor supply responses.
-However, the mechanical effect appears to be the largest one .
-Its magnitude obviously depends on the generosity of the IWB and the specific definition of the poverty rate.
+The magnitude of the reduction of poverty obviously depends on the generosity of the IWB and the specific definition of the poverty rate.
 In the US, “the fraction of EITC-eligible wage earners below the [federal] poverty line falls from 31.3 percent without the EITC to 21.4 percent by mechanically including EITC payments (holding earnings and reported incomes fixed).
-The fraction below the poverty line falls further to 21.0 percent once earnings responses to the EITC are taken into account” .
+The fraction below the poverty line falls further to 21.0 percent once earnings responses to the EITC are taken into account” , p.
+2685.

 Effects on labor supply, job entry, and employment retention

-Consider first the option of permanent schemes.
-Contrasting the experiences of eligible (low-educated) single mothers and non-eligible (low-educated) women without children, the literature finds that single mothers increase their labor market participation in the US as a result of IWBs .
+Contrasting the experiences of eligible (low-educated) single mothers and non-eligible (low-educated) women without children, the literature finds that single mothers increase their labor market participation in the US as a result of IWB .
 Similar conclusions were reached in the UK .
 The evidence in continental Europe is, however, sometimes less clear-cut .
 Among single mothers who are already employed, the impact of in-work support on hours worked is rather mixed.
 The effect, if any, has typically been found to be small, or at least not strong enough to outweigh the positive effect on labor market participation .
-As single mothers are likely to be part-time workers, the minimum hours eligibility condition to receive IWB in the UK (16 hours a week for a single mother) has lowered the number of jobs with very short hours .
+As single mothers are likely to be part-time workers, the minimum hours eligibility condition to receive IWB with the former British Working Tax Credit (16 hours a week for a single mother) has lowered the number of jobs with very short hours .

 In-work benefits and human capital acquisition

-In the long term, there are numerous potential effects.
+In the long term, IWB have potentially numerous effects.
 By raising the level of income in low-paid jobs, IWB reduce the return from education.
 Hence, formal education choices can be influenced because the (uncertain) returns of alternative choices are modified by IWB.
 On the other hand, by reducing the time spent receiving welfare (or in unemployment), IWB should dampen skill depreciation.
-Thus, if learning-by-doing is central to skill development, then stimulating job entry and job retention enhances post-education human capital.
+Thus, if learning-by-doing or labor market experience is central to skill development, then stimulating job entry and job retention enhances post-education human capital.
 However, in the case of on-the-job training and out-of-employment training, the time devoted to learning can arguably be seen as competing with potential time spent in work.
-Unfortunately, the very small literature dealing with these questions leads to contradictory conclusions about the net effect of IWB on the level of human capital.
+In the UK, there is evidence that IWB have led to a decline in post-compulsory education of women .

 In-work benefits affect a range of indicators of well-being of single parents

 The effect from IWB on single mothers’ mental health is not obvious.
 The adverse consequences of a break-up can be mitigated, for instance, if they keep their job.
 However, when they take (or hold onto) a job, single mothers have to juggle work while raising their children.
-After the 1999 reform in the UK, there is evidence that both mental health (as reflected by the General Health Questionnaire score) and overall life satisfaction have improved .
+Since the 1999 reform in the UK, there is evidence that both mental health (as reflected by the General Health Questionnaire score) and overall life satisfaction have improved .
 The evidence on mental health and self-reported health is similar in the US after the 1993 expansion of the EITC .
 It is difficult, however, to judge whether these improvements should be attributed to the increase in income, the change in hours worked, or the non-monetary job characteristics.
-On the contrary, in the case of the time-limited Employment and Retention Advancement, there is recent evidence that the life satisfaction of single mothers (i.e. those who benefit from the supplement) is actually reduced five years after the start of the intervention .

 Effects on children